Mental Health Facilities Pomona, CA

 Five Acres - 7.6 miles from Pomona, CA

 Five Acres is a mental health clinic in West Covina, California, located at 2934 East Garvey Avenue South, 91791.
 Five Acres offers outpatient treatment.
-Five Acres provides activity therapy, couples/family therapy and psychotropic medication to children / adolescents and young adults.
-Five Acres also supports transitional age young adults, children/adolescents with serious emotional disturbance and LGBT.
-Some other services provided by Five Acres include case management, family psychoeducation and psychosocial rehabilitation services.
+Five Acres provides individual psychotherapy, trauma therapy and behavior modification to young adults and children / adolescents.
+Five Acres also supports LGBT, people with trauma and transitional age young adults.
+Some other services provided by Five Acres include psychosocial rehabilitation services, case management and education services.

 Learn More